Supergiovane/KNXUltimate/README.md

 > This is the official engine of Node-Red node KNX-Ultimate (<https://flows.nodered.org/node/node-red-contrib-knx-ultimate>)
 > I had many users asking for a node.js release of that engine, so here is it.
-> The node will be KNX Secure compatible.
-I'm already working on that.

 ## CHANGELOG